 (5) teaches that sexual activity outside of marriage is likely to have harmful psychological and physical effects;

-teaches that bearing children out-of-wedlock is likely to have harmful consequences for the child, the child's parents, and society; (7)
+(6) teaches that bearing children out-of-wedlock is likely to have harmful consequences for the child, the child's parents, and society;

-teaches young people how to reject sexual advances and how alcohol and drug use increases vulnerability to sexual advances; and
+(7) teaches young people how to reject sexual advances and how alcohol and drug use increases vulnerability to sexual advances; and

 (8) teaches the importance of attaining self-sufficiency before engaging in sex."